A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Methodology

 \subsection{Radon Cumulative Distribution Transform}

-The Radon Cumulative Distribution Transform (RCDT) \cite{kolouri_radon_2016,shifat-e-rabbi_radon_2021,ren_model_2021} is a combination of the cumulative distribution transform (CDT) and the Radon transform.
-The Radon transform is used to reduce high-dimensional signals down to a series of 1-D signals, these are then passed into the CDT and interpreted as probability density functions.
+The Radon Cumulative Distribution Transform (RCDT) \cite{park_cumulative_2018,shifat-e-rabbi_radon_2021,ren_model_2021} is a combination of the cumulative distribution transform (CDT) and the Radon transform.
+The Radon transform is used to reduce high-dimensional functions to a series of 1-D functions; these are then normalised, split into positive and negative parts, and processed with the CDT.
 This allows us to expand the use of one-dimensional CDT to higher dimensions, such as two or three-dimensional flow velocity data.
-In this particular work, we utilise the RCDT to transform 2-D data in the form of uniformly-spaced grids, which can be interpreted as images.
-For 3-D data sets we have chosen to take 2-D slices along one dimension of the data and feed these into the 2-D RCDT procedure, rather than using a 3-D Radon transform algorithm.
-This is due to the large amount of artefacts introduced to the data by the 3-D Radon and subsequent inverse Radon transform algorithms.
+In this work, we utilise the RCDT to transform 2D data in uniformly-spaced grids, which can be interpreted as images.
+For 3D data sets, 2D slices along one dimension of the data can be used with the 2D RCDT procedure or, alternatively, the 3D Radon transform algorithm can be applied.